 In short: Everything you need to #MakeRightsReal!

-Make Rights Real talk (#MRRtalk): In our three #MRR talk formats, we give the floor to experts from practice and to you.
+Make Rights Real talk (#MRRtalk): In our two #MRR talk formats, we give the floor to experts from practice and to you.

 Talks explore a dedicated topic in a half-hour discussion, followed by a call-in part where you can share experiences and ask questions.
 Talks are availabe as podcasts below.